Jen Hale: Career

 Hale started her journalism career covering politics for KNOE-TV, a station in Monroe, Louisiana, which sent her to Baton Rouge as their capitol correspondent, then she went to WAFB, also in Baton Rouge.
 When she was a weekend anchor and reporter for WVTM in Birmingham, Alabama, she wrote a book called Historic Plantations of Alabama's Black Belt in 2009.
 She also was a fill-in correspondent for MSNBC during her time in Birmingham.
 Prior to her Fox Sports career, she was an anchor on WVUE-DT's morning show in New Orleans.
 She received a call from some friends from LSU to interview former athletes and special guests at LSU football games to put on their website.
 This and her work with the New Orleans Saints led to people in the Saints organization to recommend Hale to Fox Sports.
 She added the Pelicans job a year later.
 She worked as a sideline reporter for TNT's coverage of the first round of the 2017 NBA Playoffs.
 During the 2019 FIFA Women's World Cup, Hale filled in for Jenny Taft as moderator for Skip and Shannon: Undisputed.
 She took over as moderator after Taft left the show in February 2022 and was officially named to the position in August 2022.
-She covered The Basketball Tournament 2020 in Columbus, Ohio for ESPN, staying in the bubble set-up during the Covid-19 pandemic as the only reporter on site.
+When Undisputed was retooled in August 2023, Hale wasn't a part of the new format.
+She covered The Basketball Tournament 2020 in Columbus, Ohio for ESPN, staying in the bubble set-up during the COVID-19 pandemic as the only reporter on site.